bmostowski1996/socnet-api/README.md

 after cloning the repo, use `npm run build` to build the .ts code and `npm run start` to run the server.

 ## Usage
 I will describe usage in the context of integrating a front-end on top of this back-end.
 In this case, refer to the controllers folder for API definitions and refer to the routes folder to understand how to access the routes.
+See the walkthrough video posted [here](https://drive.google.com/file/d/1N0DLwajBGAk-CWPBHBZiR16QSBbW-DpQ/view?usp=sharing) for more details.

 ## Contribution Guidelines
 No special guidelines